Heinz Felsch

-Heinz Felsch (born 14 July 1922 in Weißenfels/Saale, Germany, died 14 March 2016 in Halle an der Saale, Germany) was a German painter and graphic artist.
+Heinz Felsch (14 July 1922 – 14 March 2016) was a German painter and graphic artist.
 He created a comprehensive oeuvre of oil paintings and mixed media.
 Since he had also trained as a lithographer, he produced a large number of lithographic prints in his own printing workshop.
 The themes of his paintings and graphic oeuvre are landscapes, still lives, and also portraits and people.

 After completing school, Felsch did an apprenticeship in merchandising, which he could not complete due to the start of World War II.
 At the age of seventeen, he was enlisted into the German army and was moved to France, where he served as the chauffeur for a higher-ranking officer.
 After his first year in France, he was destined to be sent to Africa but instead was transferred to Russia, where he flew reconnaissance flights with the German air force.
 During one of the missions, he suffered a serious head injury which rendered him unfit to serve and he ended up in a hospital in Denmark where he stayed until the end of the war.

 After the war, Felsch moved back to his hometown, Weißenfels.
 He started an apprenticeship as a lithographer.
 In 1946, he enrolled as a student at the art school Burg Giebichenstein in Halle and joined the art class with the teacher Professor Charles Crodel.

 Felsch became part of group of painters which is now known as the “Hallesche Schule” (school of Halle).
 It was a movement of modern painting during a period from 1945 until the late 1950s, under the influence of the professors of fine art Charles Crodel and Erwin Hahs.
 The term “Hallesche Schule” describes a specific regional movement rooted in classic modern art.

 Felsch had a close personal and artistic bond with the painter Albert Ebert, which started when both met as art students and continued until Ebert died in 1976.
 This close artistic bond is reflected in many of his paintings.

 When Crodel was appointed professor for Fine Art at the Munich Art Academy in 1951, he asked Felsch to join him as his assistant and lithographer.
 After some consideration, he decided to stay in Halle due to family circumstances.